4th Infantry Division (United States): World War II

 The 4th Division was reactivated on 1 June 1940 at Fort Benning, Georgia, under the command of Major General Walter Prosser.
-Commencing in August the formation was reorganized as a motorized division and assigned (along with the 2nd Armored Division) to I Armored Corps, being officially given its motorized title in parenthesized style and then formally as the 4th Motorized Division effective 11 July 1941.
-The division participated in Louisiana maneuvers held during August 1941 and then in the Carolina Maneuvers of October 1941, after which it returned to Fort Benning.
-The division transferred to Camp Gordon, Georgia, in December 1941, the month America entered World War II, and rehearsed training at the Carolina Maneuvers during the summer of 1942.
+The division was brought to full strength first by voluntary enlistments, and after the passage of the Selective Training and Service Act, the assignment of 5,300 draftees in February and March 1941, who primarily hailed from New York, New Jersey, and Delaware.
+Commencing in the summer of 1941, the formation was reorganized as a motorized division for the upcoming Louisiana Maneuvers, and assigned (along with the 2nd Armored Division) to I Armored Corps.
+It was first given its motorized title in parenthesized style, and then as the “4th Motorized Division” effective 11 July 1941.
+The division participated in the Louisiana Maneuvers held during August–September 1941 and then in the Carolina Maneuvers of October–November 1941, after which it returned to Fort Benning.
+The division transferred to Camp Gordon, Georgia, in December 1941, the month America entered World War II, and rehearsed training at the Carolina Maneuver Area during the summer of 1942.

-The division, now under the command of Major General Raymond O. Barton, then moved on 12 April 1943 to Fort Dix, New Jersey, where it was again reconfigured and redesignated the 4th Infantry Division on 4 August of that year.
-The division participated in battlefield maneuvers in Florida starting in September and after this fall training exercise arrived at Camp Jackson, South Carolina, on 1 December 1943.
+The division, now under the command of Major General Raymond O. Barton, then moved on 12 April 1943 to Fort Dix, New Jersey, where it reorganized as a standard infantry division and was redesignated the 4th Infantry Division on 4 August of that year.
+The division participated in battlefield maneuvers and instruction in Florida starting in September and after this fall training exercise arrived at Camp Jackson, South Carolina, on 1 December 1943.
 At this station the division was alerted for overseas movement and staged at Camp Kilmer, New Jersey, beginning 4 January 1944 prior to departing the New York Port of Embarkation on 18 January 1944.
 The 4th Infantry Division sailed to England where it arrived on 26 January 1944.

+England

+Once in England the 4th Infantry Division became absorbed in "an incredible degree of rugged and realistic training" for the amphibious assault on continental Europe.
+Soldiers rehearsed every step of the coming invasion in detail, starting with small-unit exercises and working up to the scale of the entire Utah force, including the 4th and numerous attachments.
+It was during this final dress rehearsal for the D-Day landings, Exercise Tiger, that the division would actually suffer its greatest losses in connection with the D-Day landings.
+German E-boats infiltrated the exercise area and torpedoed several of the landing ships, killing at least 749 of the force.
+The incident was little acknowledged until long after the war.